VIT-EduLink/VIT_EduLink_Bot/README.md

 So the plan is :

-- Building an API from scratch that can store categorised links and PDFs.
+- Building an API via express that can store categorised links and PDFs.
-- A discord bot service that provides question papers and resources to engineering students, which is sourced from the aforementioned API.
+- A discord bot service (uses discord py) that provides question papers and resources to engineering students, which is sourced from the aforementioned API.
 - A website that can provide the same, fetched from the same API which also holds a link to invite the bot.
 - Branding the whole project along with optimisation of the website UI/UX